akbarrdev/Ghenema/readme.md

 # GTPS Knowledge Base for Ghenema AI Bot

 Welcome to the Growtopia Private Server (GTPS) Knowledge Base repository!
-This project aims to collect and organize information about GTPS to create a comprehensive dataset for our AI bot, "GTPS Helper That Never Mad (Ghenema)".
+This project aims to collect and organize information about GTPS to create a comprehensive dataset for our AI bot, "GTPS Helper That Never Mad" (Ghenema).
+[Try Ghenema in Nipon Community!](https://discord.gg/p8nN8J6tMz).

 ## About This Project